bachdble/GoFish/Design-Models.md

 	Removes the last move from the history.
 	Returns true if successful.
 	Don't implement this yet ... not sure if we'll use it.
-	Will also have to pu stuff back
+	Will also have to put stuff back.

 * history* GetLastMoveSetFor (history *mh, player *p)

 	Returns a new history stack containing the last moves for the given player in descending order.
-	And who manages the memory?
-Use DestructHistory.
+	And who frees the memory?
+Use DestructHistory when on it done.

 * void DestructHistory (history *mh)

 	Free the move memory.
-	Sets the requestor and requestee to null.
-That memory is handled by the player model.
+	Call DestructPlayer on both requestor and requestee, then free requestor and requestee and set to null.
-	Frees the stack memory too by calling DestructStack (h), then sets h  to null.
+	Frees the stack memory too by calling DestructStack (mh), then sets mh to null.